 In this article we consider the loss of several pieces of intellectual property legislation including on trademarks, designs, the exhaustion regime and domain names.

 Key points to consider in relation to intellectual property:

 - EU rules regarding the recognition and enforcement of judgments cross-border will cease to apply in the UK.
-The rules governing the enforceability of a judgment that has not been enforced by 29 March 2019 will cease to have effect.
+The rules governing the enforceability of a judgment that has not been enforced by exit day will cease to have effect.

 - The UK government’s notice states that ‘provision will be made’ regarding litigation pending before the UK courts where the claim is based on an EU trademark or RCD.
 In more general terms, the Law Society has published guidance for solicitors on the recognition and enforcement of civil and commercial judgments here.

 - UK lawyers will lose their rights of representation before EU courts and bodies, including the EUIPO in Alicante and the Court of Justice of the European Union.
 Solicitors can take measures to lessen the impact of a no-deal Brexit on their practice by following the steps set out in the Law Society’s Brexit no-deal notice on providing legal services in the EU.